tum-ens/UrbanHeatPro/README.md

 ## Using UrbanHeatPro
+### From the script
-To run the model with the given input data, change the desired information in the runme.py file and run this file in the command line:
+To run the model with the given input data, change the desired information in the runme.py file, create a settings file as in the given example and run this file in the command line:
 >> python runme.py

+### As a library
+Alternatively the model can be used as a library.
+The `run_uhp` function in the `run_uhp.py` module is the entrypoint for running the model.

+### File structure & settings
+The expects the input files in the input/ directory.
+Per default the results are written to the results/ directory.
+A different result directory can be defined in the settings file or as a parameter of `run_uhp()`.

+The example and default settings files are in the settings/ directory.
+Settings are provided to the module as a configuration file in the yaml format.
+An example of the expected structure can be seen in the example settings file settings/uhp_settings_example.yaml.
+All possible settings are also shortly described in this file.

+Note: The default settings file should not be moved or modified as it is needed in case no other settings are given.

 ## Contributing